vyos/vyos-documentation/docs/configuration/protocols/ospf.rst

    This command is also used to enable the OSPF process.
 The area number can be specified in decimal notation in the range from 0 to 4294967295.
 Or it can be specified in dotted decimal notation similar to ip address.

+   Prefix length in interface must be equal or bigger (i.e. smaller network) than prefix length in network statement.
+For example statement above doesn't enable ospf on interface with address 192.168.1.1/23, but it does on interface with address 192.168.1.129/25.

+   In some cases it may be more convenient to enable OSPF on a per interface/subnet basis :cfgcmd:`set protocols ospf interface <interface> area <x.x.x.x | x>`

 .. cfgcmd:: set protocols ospf auto-cost reference-bandwidth <number>